 Children should eat more natural, minimally processed food rather than packaged and processed food.

 Instead of forcing children to eat healthy food parents should let them imitate their parents from their diet habits.

 Mix different foods to add flavor to the food.
 For instance, add beef stew to vegetables, and so on.

 Healthy snacks should be available at home

-To keep children busy at eating healthy diet make available plenty of fruit, vegetables, and healthy beverages.
-Consequently, this helps them to avoid unhealthy foods like chips, cookies and soda.
+To keep children busy at eating a healthy diet make available plenty of fruit, vegetables, and healthy beverages.
+Consequently, this helps them to avoid unhealthy foods like chips, cookies, and soda.

 Weight problems shouldn’t be ignored